Bilski311/ai-recruiter/README.md

-# self-employment-data
+# AI Recruiter
-Web app which aggregates data about self-employment
+Web app with AI generated IT interview questions